Budgeting for a New Baby

 Start adjusting your budget at least three months before your due date.
 Waiting until the baby is born leaves you scrambling.

 • Build a baby fund.
 Set a savings target for one-time gear and medical costs.
 Even $2,000 set aside before the due date helps.
-If you do not already have a savings plan, our guide on how much you should save each month can help you set a target.
+If you do not already have a savings plan, setting a specific monthly target can help.

 • Add new budget categories.
 Create line items for diapers, formula, childcare, and baby supplies.
 If you use a family budgeting system, add these categories before the first expense hits.